thelfer/mfem-mgis/docs/source/user_guide/overview.rst

 behaviours.

-Internally, the ``addBehaviourIntegrator`` method calls an abstract factory which instanciates a ``BehaviourIntegrator`` dedicated to the kind of behaviour selected by the user (small or finite strain) and the modelling hypothesis declared by the problem (plane strain, plane stress, tridimensional, etc.).
+Internally, the ``addBehaviourIntegrator`` method calls an abstract factory which instantiates a ``BehaviourIntegrator`` dedicated to the kind of behaviour selected by the user (small or finite strain) and the modelling hypothesis declared by the problem (plane strain, plane stress, tridimensional, etc.).